The-Marcy-Lab-School/swe-assessment-1/README.md

 ### Debug 3: addChildToParentMutation,
 Conversely, we have `addChildToParentMutation` which *should* mutate the given `parent` object.

+Currently, it is making a "deep clone" of the `parent` object using `JSON.stringify` and `JSON.parse` and then adding the `child` to the clone's `children` array, thus keeping the `parent` unaffected.
+This is a cool technique for copying an object that helps us make a pure function, but it isn't what we want here.
+We DO want it to mutate the `parent` object.

-This function should take in a `parent` object and a `child` and push that `child` into the `parent` object's `children` array.
-It should then return the modified `parent`.
+This function should just take in a `parent` object and a `child` and push that `child` into the `parent` object's `children` array.

-Instead, it is making a "deep clone" of the `parent` object using `JSON.stringify` and `JSON.parse`.
+It should also return the modified `parent`.

 Can you correct this so the tests pass?

 Current Behavior: